ygorluizfrazao/JustAnotherNotesApp/README.md

 # Just Another Notes App

-A full Jetpack Compose App with modern Android Architecture, uses MVVM, ROOM and Material3 design.
+A full Jetpack Compose App with modern MVVM Android Architecture, uses Dagger/Hilt, ROOM and Material3 design as well as my other libs.